-If the situation cannot be rectified, LACNIC shall publish the resource that is to be recovered for a period of three months.
+- a) LACNIC shall attempt to contact the organization and rectify the situation. - b) If the situation cannot be rectified, LACNIC shall publish the resources that are to be recovered for a maximum of three months.

 During this period, the organization may rectify the situation with LACNIC.

-Two months after the resources are published, LACNIC shall proceed to delete the NS records pointing to the authoritative nameservers of the resources involved.
-This information may be recovered once the organization contacts LACNIC or the corresponding NIR.
+c) In all other cases, two months after the resources are published, LACNIC shall proceed to delete the NS records pointing to the authoritative nameservers of the resources involved This information may be recovered once the organization reestablishes contact with LACNIC or with the corresponding NIR.